cryostatio/cryostat-legacy/README.md

 * `CRYOSTAT_CORS_ORIGIN`: the origin for CORS to load a different cryostat-web instance.
 Defaults to the empty string, which disables CORS.
 * `CRYOSTAT_MAX_WS_CONNECTIONS`: the maximum number of websocket client connections allowed (minimum 1, maximum `Integer.MAX_VALUE`, default `Integer.MAX_VALUE`)
 * `CRYOSTAT_AUTH_MANAGER`: the authentication/authorization manager used for validating user accesses.
 See the `USER AUTHENTICATION / AUTHORIZATION` section for more details.
 Set to the fully-qualified class name of the auth manager implementation to use, ex. `io.cryostat.net.BasicAuthManager`.
 Defaults to an AuthManager corresponding to the selected deployment platform, whether explicit or automatic (see below).
 * `CRYOSTAT_PLATFORM`: the platform clients used for performing platform-specific actions, such as listing available target JVMs.
 If `CRYOSTAT_AUTH_MANAGER` is not specified then a default auth manager will also be selected corresponding to the highest priority platform, whether those platforms are specified by the user or automatically detected.
-Set to the fully-qualified names of the platform detection strategy implementations to use, ex. `io.cryostat.platform.internal.KubeEnvPlatformStrategy,io.cryostat.platform.internal.PodmanPlatformStrategy`.
+Set to the fully-qualified names of the platform detection strategy implementations to use, ex. `io.cryostat.platform.internal.KubeApiPlatformStrategy,io.cryostat.platform.internal.PodmanPlatformStrategy`.
 * `CRYOSTAT_ENABLE_JDP_BROADCAST`: enable the Cryostat JVM to broadcast itself via JDP (Java Discovery Protocol).
 Defaults to `true`.
 * `CRYOSTAT_JDP_ADDRESS`: the JDP multicast address to send discovery packets.
 Defaults to `224.0.23.178`.
 * `CRYOSTAT_JDP_PORT`: the JDP multicast port to send discovery packets.
 Defaults to `7095`.
 * `CRYOSTAT_CONFIG_PATH`: the filesystem path for the configuration directory.
 Defaults to `/opt/cryostat.d/conf.d`.
 * `CRYOSTAT_DISABLE_BUILTIN_DISCOVERY`: set to `true` to disable built-in target discovery mechanisms (see `CRYOSTAT_PLATFORM`).
-Custom Target "discovery" remains available, but discovery via JDP, Kubernetes API, or Kubernetes environment variable is disabled and ignored.
+Custom Target "discovery" remains available, but discovery via JDP, Kubernetes API, or Podman API is disabled and ignored.
 This will still allow platform detection to automatically select an `AuthManager`.
 This is intended for use when Cryostat Discovery Plugins are the only desired mechanism for locating target applications.
 See #936 and [cryostat-agent](https://github.com/cryostatio/cryostat-agent).
 Defaults to `false`.
 * `CRYOSTAT_K8S_NAMESPACES`: set to a comma-separated list of Namespaces that Cryostat should query to discover target JVM applications with its built-in discovey mechanism.

 #### Configuration for Automated Analysis Reports